Table of Contents

 Once you receive your results, you are not automatically registered for the course.
 You must go through the appropriate channels to register for the course you received placement in.
 If you had previously registered for the course, you do not need to register for the course again - you already have a seat in the course.

-Note: EPT results do not appear on the student checklist (our website does not sync with the student checklist); however, your adviser will have access to your EPT results.
+Additional note: EPT results do not appear on the student checklist (our website does not sync with the student checklist); however, your adviser will have access to your EPT results.

 Can I use a test from high school or another university for language course placement?